 I have to admit that my heart is really not into the holidays this year.
 It all just seems like so much effort and so much work when there is such an important part of my life that is not in order.
-The addictions and behaviors that plague our daughter’s life are in full swing — how can I enjoy myself, have fun, or dare to think of anything other than her, when her life is so out of control right now?
+The addition that plagues our daughter’s life is in full swing — how can I enjoy myself, have fun or dare to think of anything other than her, when her life is so out of control right now?

 I will tell you how.
-I have three other children, a wonderful husband, an elderly mother, siblings, and friends and last but certainly not least, myself, to consider.
+I have three other children, a wonderful husband, an elderly mother, siblings, friends and, last but certainly not least, myself to consider.
 I have a big family for whom life goes on.
 They deserve to have their full share of their mom, wife, daughter, sister and friend.
 And I deserve to savor every moment with those I love.

-Next I am letting everyone be responsible for their own relationships.
+Next, I am letting everyone be responsible for their own relationships.
 Our daughter is invited and welcome to be home for our holidays along with everyone else.
 If someone chooses not to come because she is there, that is their business.
-We will miss them, but I refuse to enter into those kinds of exchanges.
+We will miss them, but I refuse to enter those kinds of exchanges.
 Everyone is welcome to come.
 It’s their choice if they want to take us up on the offer or not.
-I also choose to make lots of room for everyone’s choices and not be offended and allow myself to feel resentful.
-I acknowledge that if someone has a hard time being around our daughter then it is their right to choose not to.
+I also choose to make lots of room for everyone’s choices and not be offended or resentful.
+I acknowledge that if someone has a hard time being around our daughter, then it is their right to choose not to.
 We can see each other another time.
 I have lots of room in my heart for everyone to take care of themselves.

-A wise friend told me once that my husband and my other kids deserve to have good memories with their wife and mom.
+A wise friend once told me that my husband and my other kids deserve to have good memories with their wife and mom.
 Good holidays, good fun times.
-The only way that I can make that happen is by releasing myself from my self imposed obligations to save my addicted daughter.
+The only way that I can make that happen is by releasing myself from my self-imposed obligations to save my daughter from addiction.
 By stepping aside and allowing her to make her own decisions about the kind of life she wants to live.
 By letting my life continue despite what she may be doing at any given moment.
 My happiness cannot be dependent on how well my daughter is doing or not doing.